JoffreyLemery/OctopiaAPI-3PL/README.md

 <h2>Description</h2>
-Development of a rapid and scalable tools for fast 3PL integration over the world
+Development of rapid and scalable tools for fast 3PL integration over the world
 <br />